rasmchr/MathBio_RUC_proj/README.md

 ## Acknowledgments
 Special thanks to the authors of the referenced works and contributors to the modeling community for their foundational contributions.
 Their efforts have inspired this project’s approach and methodology.

+Also many thanks to Jesper Schmidt at Roskilde University

 ---
 For any questions or contributions, feel free to contact the repository maintainer or submit an issue through the GitHub repository.